metno/S-ENDA-documentation/source/dm_recipes.rst

 ====================================

 How should you proceed to add your NetCDF-CF data to thredds?
 Follow these steps and your data will be discovered by thredds.
+A critical assumption is this valid for the existing thredds server at MET NORWAY.

 1. You need to make your NetCDF-CF data available on our lustre filesystem.